BuGlessRB/remixml/README.md

 Exposed API-list:
 - `Remixml.remixml2js(remixmlsrc)`<br />
+   Compile Remixml into remixml-javascript source.
+- `Remixml.js2obj(jssrc)`<br />
+   Compile remixml-javascript source into object code.
+   Running the object code with a `context` parameter returns a DOM-abstract structure.
+- `Remixml.abstract2txt(abstract)`<br />
+  Converts a DOM-abstract into a Remixml-string.
-- `Remixml.js2fn(jssrc)`<br />
+- `Remixml.abstract2dom(abstract)`<br />
+  Converts a DOM-abstract into DOM nodes.
 - `Remixml.compile(remixmlsrc)`<br />
-  Clones and parses the template.
-It returns the parsed version, the original template is left in a preparsed/precompiled state to accellerate repeated parsing.
+  Shorthand for `Remixml.js2obj(Remixml.remixml2js(remixmlsrc))`
 - `Remixml.parse(template, context)`<br />
-  In-situ parses the template and returns it.
-If you want to reuse the template, clone it first.
+  `template` can either be direct remixml source, or a precompiled object from `Remixml.compile`.
+Returns DOM nodes.
 - `Remixml.parse2txt(template, context)`<br />
-  Destructively parses the template, returns the result as a string (convenience function for dom2txt(parse())).
+  `template` can either be direct remixml source, or a precompiled object from `Remixml.compile`.
+Returns an HTML string.
-- `Remixml.set_tag(callback, context, name, scope?, noparse?, args?)`<br />
+- `Remixml.set_tag(callback, context, name, scope?, args?)`<br />
   Creates a tag definition in the given `context` just like `<set tag="name"></set>` would have done.
   `callback` is a javascript function